-Our responsibilities under ISAs (NZ) are further described in the Auditor's Responsibilities for the Audit of the financial statements section of our report.
+Our responsibilities under ISAs (NZ) are further described in the auditor's responsibilities for the audit of the financial statements section of our report.

-Our firm has also provided other services to the Scheme in relation to registry assurance services.
-This matter has not impaired our independence as auditor of the Scheme.
+Our firm has also provided other services to the Scheme in relation to our reasonable assurance engagement over the registry of the Scheme.
+Subject to certain restrictions, partners and employees of our firm may also deal with the Scheme on normal terms within the ordinary course of trading activities of the business of the Scheme.
+These matters have not impaired our independence as auditor of the Scheme.
 The firm has no other relationship with, or interest in, the Scheme.

-Other Information
+Other information

-The Trustee, on behalf of the Scheme, are responsible for the other information included in the Scheme's Annual Report.
-Other information may include the disclosures relating to corporate governance and statutory information.
+The Trustees, on behalf of the Scheme, are responsible for the other information included in the Scheme's Annual Report.
+Other information includes the disclosures relating to details of the Scheme and its participants, corporate governance and other statutory information.
 Our opinion on the financial statements does not cover any other information and we do not express any form of assurance conclusion thereon.